 How do I claim this exemption?

-All purchases of this type of equipment are exempt from sales tax, regardless of who is purchasing them.
-Some retailers may ask for you to complete the Form S-3W when purchasing equipment.
+All purchases of this type of machinery are exempt from sales tax, regardless of who is purchasing them.
+Some retailers may ask you to complete the Form S-3W when purchasing equipment.
 However, it is not considered required by the Department when purchasing the eligible equipment.

-Since the parts used for these types of equipment can also be used for non-exempt equipment, an exemption certificate will be required for purchases of the parts eligible for this exemption.
-A purchaser must fill out an S-3W and present it for all parts eligible for the exemption.
+Since the repair parts and accessories used for these types of machinery can also be used for non-exempt machinery, an exemption certificate will be required for purchases of repair parts eligible for this exemption.
+A purchaser must fill out an S-3W and present it for all repair parts and accessories eligible for the exemption.

 What if a retailer does not grant the exemption?

-If a seller is not willing to grant the exemption on either the parts or the equipment, the Department recommends paying the sales tax at the time of purchase and then requesting a refund from the Department directly.
+If a seller is not willing to grant the exemption on either repair parts or accessories, the Department recommends paying the sales tax at the time of purchase and then requesting a refund from the Department directly.
 You can file for a refund using Form REF-620, Application for Refund of VT Sales and Use Tax or Meals and Rooms Tax.

 What about fuel used in this machinery?

-Dyed diesel (commonly referred to as "off-road dyed diesel") used in these types of machinery and equipment is exempt from sales tax.
-If you are using dyed diesel in other types of machinery, it is exempt if it is used to propel the machinery or equipment.
-To make sure it is being used for forestry equipment, your fuel dealer will ask you to complete a form S-3F, the exemption certificate for fuel or electricity.
+Dyed diesel (commonly referred to as "off-road dyed diesel") used in these types of machinery is exempt from sales tax.
+If you are using dyed diesel in other types of machinery, it is exempt if it is used to propel the machinery.
+To make sure it is being used for forestry equipment, your fuel dealer will ask you to complete a Form S-3F, Vermont Sales Tax Exemption Certificate for Fuel or Electricity.